silverstripe/silverstripe-omnipay/README.md

 * Handling responses from external gateways
 * Integrating with omnipay

-Omnipay will send requests to the gateway servers, and parse their responses in to a fairly consistent format.
+The omnipay library is responsible sending requests to the gateway servers, and parsing responses in to a consistent format.

 ## Configuration